11 Types of Toilets to Fit Your Bathroom & Look Amazing

 11 Types of Toilets

 Let's be clear.
 When we talk about toilets, we mean a full bowl that accommodates both men and women, so urinals are excluded.
+Make sure to check out the various types of toilet seats, too, which can help you customize your toilet.

 You know this one.
 You pull a trigger on top or push a button on the tank for the water to flush your substances down the pipeline.
 The trapway for a flushing toilet comes in S, P, J and U shapes.